willmadison/moodstocks-sdk/sample/iphone/arsample/README.md

 ### Step 2: build & run ARSample

 1. Open `ARSample.xcodeproj` in Xcode,
-2. Grab the latest build of the SDK from the [Downloads section](https://github.com/Moodstocks/moodstocks-sdk/downloads),
+2. Grab the latest build of the SDK from the [Downloads section](https://github.com/Moodstocks/moodstocks-sdk/downloads) (`v3_0-iOS5_0.tar.gz` at the time of writing),
 3. Drag `moodstocks_sdk.h` and `libmoodstocks-sdk.a` into the `Moodstocks SDK/C` folder,
 4. Open `Moodstocks SDK/Obj-C/MSScanner.m` then replace `"ApIkEy"` and `"ApIsEcReT"` with your key/secret pair,
 5. Build & run on your device.